a327ex/SNKRX/devlog.md

 Finished buy screen.
 Now the only two things left is are redoing the first screen to take advantage of all the UI built for the buy screen, balance/progression and then fixing smaller details and finishing everything up.
 I can probably finish it all before day 30 which would be great.

+# Day 26 - 14/03/21

+The game is finally playable from start to finish.
+It is pretty fun as it is but it's clear that a few things need to be added so it can be even better.
+I'll add these after I release the demo with the game in the current state since these additions will take some time and I don't want to delay the demo's release any more than necessary.

+#### Enemy Modifiers

+Enemies right now feel pretty samey, and a few small modifiers would help a lot:

+* Grant nearby enemies a speed boost on death
+* Grant nearby enemies a damage boost on death
+* Explode into projectiles on death
+* Charge up and headbutt towards the player at increased speed and damage
+* Immune to knockback

+#### Mini Boss

+Every 3rd level there should be a difficult increase in the multiplier for enemy stats as well as a mini boss.
+This mini boss has significantly increased HP and damage and can spawn enemies of his own on top of the ones spawned by the level.
+He can also grant modifiers to enemies.
+Upon completing such a level, the player will be granted the chance to choose 1 out of 3 passive items.

+#### Other Ideas

+* Show a unit DPS list like Underlord's to the right side of the screen
+* About 20-30 passive items that can be collected every 3 levels
+* Lv.3 effects for every character
+* New classes and characters (I'm not in idea guy mode ATM so I can't think of much, but it will come to me eventually):
+  * Trapper: releases +1 trap
+    * Plague Doctor [trapper, nuker]: releases an area that deals 6 AoE DoT
+    * Fisherman [trapper, warrior]: throws a net that entangles enemies and prevents them from moving